Munirahul/Daily-work/README.md

 Completed udemy videos on microservices.

 Day-13
-Started watching udemy videos on splunk.
+Started watching udemy videos on splunk
+Almost completed our project by using Spring MVC.
 Day-14
+Started preparing for KBA
-Working on our project (BloodBankAvailiability) using spring boot.
+Started Working on our project (BloodBankAvailiability) using spring boot.